-On Long Island, several towns and villages have summer bans for GLBs, including North Hempstead, the Village of Garden City, Roslyn, Southampton and East Hampton.
+On Long Island, several towns and villages have summer bans for GLBs, including Hempstead, Garden City, Roslyn, Southampton and East Hampton.
 In Westchester, nearly every town has restrictions on gas leaf blowers, with Larchmont being the most progressive – they banned them all year long and only allow battery-powered blowers to be used for two months in the spring and fall for cleanup.
 Nyack and White Plains are on track to enact similar laws.

 The goal for Huntington CALM is to have homeowners and landscapers transition to battery-powered leaf blowers and to limit the use of blowers in general.
 “That’s what we’re asking for.
 It’s not that battery blowers are perfect, they can also aerosolize, but this will get rid of the toxic emissions,” Sager explained.

 Today’s commercial-grade electric leaf blowers are comparable in work production to gas-powered blowers, she said.
 A new model by Makita, Sager noted, can run up to four hours and reach speeds up to 160mph.